Blue Valley West High School

 Blue Valley West High School opened in August 2001 in order to help educate the increasing population of Overland Park.
 It was the fourth high school in the Blue Valley Unified School District to open, preceded by Blue Valley Northwest High School in 1993.
 Blue Valley West is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Jaguars".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 History

 Blue Valley West High School opened in August 2001 in order to help educate the increasing population of Overland Park.
 It was the fourth high school in the Blue Valley Unified School District to open, preceded by Blue Valley Northwest High School in 1993, and followed by Blue Valley Southwest High School in 2010.

 Academics

-The school offers 17 Advanced Placement classes, foreign language in Spanish and French, and performing and visual arts classes, among others.
-The Journalism department produces The Spotlight(newspaper) and The Illumination(yearbook).
+The school offers 17 Advanced Placement classes, foreign language in Spanish, French, and Chinese, and performing and visual arts classes, among others.
+The journalism department produces The Spotlight (newspaper) and The Illumination (yearbook).
 Its broadcasting class produces Jagged Edge TV.
 The class of 2013 achieved an average score of 1828 on the SAT and 25 on the ACT.